-Sangeeta is a mindfulness and meditation teacher who is dedicated to helping people raise self awareness and overcome mind blocks such as stress and anxiety, procrastination, lack of impulse control, addictions, attention deficit and eating disorders.
-At the workplace she helps people find work-life balance, find meaning and purpose, cultivate a compassionate environment and raise levels of happiness.
+I am a mindfulness and meditation teacher who is dedicated to helping people raise self awareness and overcome mind blocks such as stress and anxiety, procrastination, lack of impulse control, addictions, attention deficit and eating disorders.
+At the workplace I help people find work-life balance, reconnect with meaning and purpose, cultivate a compassionate work environment and raise levels of personal satisfaction and happiness.

-Sangeeta has taught mindfulness courses and lectured at Princeton University, Stern School of Business (NYU), Columbia Business School, Manhattanville College, Rye Country Day School, Stamford Academy, and Hong Kong International School.
+I have taught and also pioneered mindfulness courses at Princeton University, Stern School of Business (NYU), Columbia Business School (guest speaker), Manhattanville College, Rye Country Day School, Stamford Academy, and Hong Kong International School.
 I have conducted mindfulness workshops in the corporate sector for organizations such as Stripe.
-I am committed to bringing the benefits of this practice to my local community and thus teach adult classes at The Wainwright House, Bronxville Adult School, and volunteers in inner city schools.
-She also works privately with corporate leaders, womens’ groups, children, and young adults who seek to reduce stress and find sources of happiness and meaning in their lives.
+I am committed to bringing the benefits of this practice to my local community and thus teach adult classes at The Wainwright House, Bronxville Adult School, Harrison Public Library, The Osborn Center for Senior Living.
+I also work privately with corporate leaders, womens’ groups, children, and young adults who seek to reduce stress and find sources of happiness and meaning in their lives.

-After receiving her MBA from IESE (Barcelona), and her Ph.D from Rutgers University, Sangeeta worked in the corporate sector as well as taught business courses as an Adjunct Professor.
-In 2007, she turned to meditation and mindfulness in her personal life and subsequently in her professional life, after training with several teachers in this area.
+After receiving my MBA from IESE (Barcelona), and a Ph.D from Rutgers University, I worked in the corporate sector as well as taught as an Adjunct Professor.
+In 2007, I turned to meditation and mindfulness in my personal life and subsequently in my professional life, after training with several advanced teachers in the psycho-spiritual field.

 Mindfulness has been a life-changing practice for me.
-By shining the torchlight of attention on the innermost recesses of my subconscious mind, I have learned interesting things about my habitual patterns of behavior, my deep-seated desires, fears and motivations.
+By shining the torchlight of attention on the innermost recesses of my subconscious mind, I have learned interesting things about my behavior patterns, and my deep-seated fears and desires.
 It has also helped me be less judgmental towards others as well as myself.
 I can now live my life with more courage, compassion and open-heartedness.

-Sangeeta lives with her husband and two children in Westchester County, New York.
+(Sangeeta lives with her husband and two children in New York).

 Since 2013 Hong Kong International School continues to appreciate the relationship consultancy with Dr. Sangeeta Bansal developed over many years of working with our students, parents, and faculty.
 Dr. Bansal creates bespoke programming based on our institutional needs and continues to be a strong asset to our community.
 Over the years she has offered workshops on parenting teenagers, how and why teenagers make impulsive decisions, how to communicate, basic and advanced mindfulness, faculty mindfulness retreats, and parent mindfulness retreats.
 A strength of Dr. Bansal is that she can dive into a subject and create a presentation within several topics of a wellness curriculum.
 Please contact me anytime if you would like to have more information on Dr. Bansal’s approaches and workshops within a school setting.